isomerpages/govtech-gobusiness-main/_start-a-business/2c-reserve-your-business-name.md

       - Proposed business name
       - Description of main business activities
       - Particulars of business owners and representatives (if applicable)
-  - title: Apply for Business Name - Limited Liability Partnership
+  - title: Apply for Limited Liability Partnership Name
     content: |
-      Here's what you need to know in order to apply for a business name for a Limited Liability Partnership (LLP).
+      Here's what you need to know in order to apply for a Limited Liability Partnership (LLP) name.

       **Application Fee**
       - $15